 Sometimes determining the source of the roof leak can be an even greater challenge.
 The source of the roof leak on the outside of the home rarely matches where the leak appears on the inside of the home.

-This leads to a good deal of frustration for the homeowner who is attempting to repair the leak.
+This leads to a good deal of frustration for the homeowner who is attempting to repair it.

 Locating the source of a roof leak is not an exact science.
 It is a process of elimination due to the fact that a roof leak may have several contributing factors and may not always be the direct result of one specific problem associated with your roof.